Did You Know?

 Job Summary: Direct riders through the checkpoints to confirm all riders are registered for the event, adjust checkpoint infrastructure and barricades as necessary, provide checkpoint registration support, and offer encouragement.
 Bike to your volunteer check-in location if you can, so you can move around the checkpoint area, as needed.
 If biking, please wear a helmet.

 Download: Key Messages for Checkpoint Volunteers

 Job Summary: Direct riders along the course, adjust barricades as necessary, and offer encouragement while enjoying a summer morning on the Lakefront.
 Course Marshals will be stationed in groups along the entire length of Lake Shore Drive and at the Start/Finish area.
 Bring your bike and helmet if you are able, so you can go to different locations if needed.

-Download: Course Marshal Volunteer PDF
+Download: Course Marshal Volunteer Infographic

 SAG Driver Volunteer

 Job Summary: Safe drivers pick up cyclists whose bicycles no longer function.
 SAG drivers must submit a copy of their driver’s license and proof of car insurance prior to the event.

 Download: SAG Driver Volunteer Infographic